-The Board of Trustees of Edmonds Community College is composed of five members appointed by the governor.
-Each member serves a five-year term and must reside within the college's district boundaries.
+The Board of Trustees of Edmonds Community College is composed of six members appointed by the governor.
+Five of the members serve five-year terms, but the student member only serves a one-year term.
+Each member must reside within the college's district boundaries.

 The Board, on behalf of the citizens of College District #23, ensures the accountability of Edmonds Community College through:

 - Fulfillment of the College mission within the guidelines of College philosophy by means of the financial and human resources available

 - Promotion of appropriate activities, conditions, and decisions